We Made This Life

 Make Living Arrangements

 Another crucial step is to decide where the care will occur.
-If you intend to be the caregiver, you can do so in your parents’ home or transfer them to your place.
+If you intend to be the caregiver, you can do so in your parents' home or transfer them to your place.
 But if your parents have advanced care needs, they may be more comfortable and safer in assisted living communities with 24-hour access to healthcare.
 For seniors dealing with mobility or bladder issues, having access to practical solutions like clothing for incontinence support can help maintain their comfort and dignity.
+Adaptive clothing designed specifically for seniors, such as easy-access bras with front closures, can also help maintain independence and dignity during daily dressing routines.
 Identify the most suitable facility and inform them about your aging parent's care needs and how they can help.

 Create a Robust Support System